we-work-nights/wp-timber-boilerplate/README.md

 ## Wordpress + Timber Boilerplate Theme

-This is a boilerplate theme for Wordpress using the [Timber](https://timber.github.io/) plugin.
-It provides a basic theme structure for
+This is a boilerplate theme for Wordpress using the [Timber](https://timber.github.io/docs/) plugin.
+It provides a basic theme structure ready for adapting and a basic css grid system.

 ### Set up